 - something thin and small that can handle being glued to a magnet

-- 2 magnets (I used these and prefer neodymium)
+- 2 strong magnets (I used these and prefer neodymium)

 There are laughably few steps to making these, but the possibilities are pretty endless on what you can use for a needle minder.
 Lots of people use loose buttons, fabric-wrapped buttons, shrunk plastic, laser cut wood, and more, but I prefer to head to the jewelry aisle for charms and enameled pins.

-How to Make a Needle Minder from a Jewelry Charm
+How to Make Your Own Needle Minder from a Jewelry Charm